eyandocumet/eyandocumet.github.io/projects/pyro.md

   <img class="img-fluid" src="../img/pyro/thermal.gif" alt="Thermal Camera initial testing." style="width: 50%;">
 </div>

-After meeting with a panel of machinists, we were given the green-light to manufacture our device.
+After meeting with a panel of machinists, we were given some feedback and the green-light to manufacture our device.
 After some final design adjustments and structural validation (completed via Fusion 360’s FEA solver), we are currently proceeding to 3D printing of PLA components.
 At this point, we also recieved a Maker Grant from UC Berkeley's Chapter of the ASME.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/fea.png" alt="Our armature passing FEA testing." style="width: 50%;">